 Sherrards’ Apprentice Rachael Drane explains what the Solicitor Apprentice route entails.

-At the beginning of the year, I began studying for a Solicitor Apprenticeship with the University of Law and I am about to start my second year later this month.
+At the beginning of 2019, I began studying for a Solicitor Apprenticeship with the University of Law.
 Solicitor Apprenticeships are gradually gaining momentum and becoming a new and exciting concept, combining the traditional educational route with hands-on legal experience.
 I feel very privileged to have been given the opportunity by Sherrards to undertake this innovative programme!
 The course incorporates an LLB law degree and the new Solicitor Qualifying Exams (SQEs) which will be coming into effect to replace the LPC and GDL course.
 The programme lasts approximately five years and takes you all the way up to qualification.

 The course allows for part-time study whilst giving students an excellent opportunity to gain invaluable practical experience of working in a law firm, being immersed in the daily tasks of a lawyer.
 The programme differs greatly from the conventional study route which often leaves students without sufficient practical experience, making it difficult to then adapt to the legal world.